-The Valve Steam Deck is obviously meant to be a portable device, allowing you to game on the go with relative ease, removing any of the annoying tethers that a traditional desktop PC has.
-However, if you dont have a laptop or even a desktop PC at home, there may be times where you want to use the Steam Deck in this format and with Desktop Mode, you can do so pretty instantaneously.
+The Valve Steam Deck is obviously meant to be a portable device, allowing you to game on the go with relative ease.
+Ordinarily, that means removing any of the annoying tethers that a traditional desktop PC has.
+However, if you don’t have a laptop or even a desktop PC at home, and you want to shift the Steam Deck to Desktop Mode, you can do so pretty instantaneously.

 Let’s break down what Steam Deck’s Desktop Mode entails and how to enable it.